SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-people-search-adaptive-card-extension.md

 Create a new project directory for your project and change your current folder to that directory.

-Create a new project by running the Yeoman SharePoint Generator from within the new directory you created:
+Create a new project by running the Yeoman SharePoint Generator from within the new directory you created.

 ```console
 yo @microsoft/sharepoint
 ```

-When prompted, enter the following values (select the default option for all prompts omitted below):
+When prompted, enter the following values (select the default option for all questions, which aren't mentioned):

 - **What is your solution name?** peoplesearch-tutorial
 - **Which type of client-side component to create?** Adaptive Card Extension